apache/causeway-site/content/applib-guide/how-tos/how-to-01-150-How-to-inject-services-into-a-domain-entity-or-other-service.md

 Simply to note that constructor injection is *not* supported by Isis (and is unlikely to be, because the JDO specification for entities requires a no-arg constructor).

+### Qualified services

+Isis currently does not support qualified injection of services; the domain service of each type must be distinct from any other.

+If you find a requirement to inject two instances of type `SomeService`, say, then the work-around is to create trivial subclasses `SomeServiceA` and `SomeServiceB` and inject these instead.